-The other clothing I could not have gone without in the hospital were the nursing camis, and sleep nursing bras.
-If you plan on having visitors during your hospital stay, having a nursing cami will not only make nursing very easy and accessible, but also will provide your stomach with coverage and may make you feel more comfortable.
+The other clothing I could not have gone without in the hospital was the nursing camis, and sleep nursing bras.
+If you plan on having visitors during your hospital stay, having a nursing cami will not only make nursing very easy and accessible but also will provide your stomach with coverage and may make you feel more comfortable.

 I found it beneficial to have a few of my own maternity pads and witch hazel wipes.
 Definitely bring nipple cream with you, though the hospital may have some samples.
 Cracked and sore nipples are not something you want to be unprepared for while learning to breastfeed.
 I liked both lanolin nipple cream and this amazing Motherlove Nipple Cream.

 Other things to consider bringing are any resources that you may have printed, purchased, or obtained before your delivery.
 This may include things to support breastfeeding or newborn care.
-Our Breastfeeding Handbook, with included nursing and diaper trackers, will surely be helpful during your postpartum stay.
+Our Breastfeeding Handbook, which includes nursing and diaper trackers, will surely be helpful during your postpartum stay.
 It’s a quick reference guide to everything you need for breastfeeding success.

 For me, maternity leggings with a long shirt over them worked really well because they were comfortable around my waist and they kept my large pad and underwear in place.
 Because I had the long shirt over it, you couldn’t see or notice the bulk at all.
 Whatever you decide, keep in mind that maternity clothes are a very good option because your stomach will still not have fully contracted.
 Remember that you may be swollen, so loose fitting shoes will work best.